Sum-of-Squares Hierarchy for the Gromov Wasserstein Problem: Numerical experiments

-\begin{tiny}
+\end{tiny} }}

-\end{tiny} Our results in Table~\ref{tab: cat} shows that the first level of the Schmüdgen-type moment relaxation is sufficient to solve the GW instances to global optimality for most instances, and within the one-hour time limit.
+Our results in Table~\ref{tab: cat} shows that the first level of the Schmüdgen-type moment relaxation is sufficient to solve the GW instances to global optimality for most instances, and within the one-hour time limit.
 As a note, in the largest instance where $N=50$, the associated SDP has matrix dimension $50^2 \times 50^2$.
 We repeat the same experimental set-up for the dog and human object -- see Figures \ref{fig: dogs} and \ref{fig: humans} -- and we present a summarized version of these results in Figures~\ref{results: dog} and~\ref{results: human}.
 Our results are similar -- we observe exactness with similar frequencies these other objects.
-We also investigate if the triangle inequality holds.
-Indeed we do see that it holds, as shown in Section \ref{sec:metric}; see also Figures~\ref{results: dog} and~\ref{results: human}.

 In the second set of experiments, we allow the number of atoms in the source and target distribution to be {\em different}.
 For each object, we draw a different number of sample points for each pose.
 The results of this experimental set-up is shown in Table \ref{tab: results for diff number of points}.